GoogleCloudPlatform/professional-services-data-validator/docs/validation_cli.md

-Data Validation CLI is a main interface to use this tool.
+The data validation CLI is a main interface to use this tool.

 The CLI has several different commands which can be used to create and re-run validations.